A TEACHER is in hot water after allegedly writing during a class: “Sod teaching, today is about securing tickets to Queens of the Stone Age.”

 On 28th November that year the teacher is alleged to have grabbed a pupil by the clothing, pinching his neck.

-And on 8th December 2014, he is charged with referring to a pupil as “[Pupil B]-o the Paedo”.
+And on 8th December 2014, he is charged with failing to stop S3 pupils from referring to a fellow classmate as “[Pupil B]-o the Paedo”.

 It added: “You did make an inappropriate comment to Pupil B and in particular you did state, ‘It’s not my fault you got into bother for going into a toilet with a wee boy’.”